Getting started with journaling can be daunting.

 33. Where do I currently have too much excess in my life?
 What do I need less of right now?

 34. Who or what do I need to let go of or at least distance myself from?

 35. Where or with who do I need stronger personal boundaries?

-How to use the journal writing prompts for beginners
+How to use the journaling prompts for beginners

 Here are a couple of different ways you can choose to use these prompts:

-- In numerical order, answering one question a day.
+- In numerical order, answer one question a day.
 You could do ascending one month, then descending the following month.